 The subject is very popular at Crispin, simply because it is so relevant to young people’s lives.
-Results have remained consistently high because of this.

 Key Stage 3

 Learning at Key Stage 3 covers a wide range of topics within Computing and ICT.
 One very important aspect is the safe use of the Internet.
-Pupils will learn about the multitude of threats that are constantly evolving and changing and how to effectively reduce or remove these threats.
+Students will learn about the multitude of threats that are constantly evolving and changing and how to effectively reduce or remove these threats.

-Coding Computer Games
+- Coding Computer Games,

-E-Safety App development
+- E-Safety App Building,

-'Small Basic' Programming
+- 'Small Basic' Programming,

 Key Stage 4

-Last Updated: October 2017
+Last Updated: February 2021